Texture

 Instructions for Repousse:

-Step 2After the demo, practice using tooling foil on the scrap piece provided by Mrs. Young.
+Step 2: Following the demonstration, practice using tooling foil on the scrap piece provided by Ms. Best.

-Step 3: Upon approval of the design, get your 6"x6" square tooling foil piece from Mrs. Young and transfer your design onto the metal.
+Step 3: Once your design is approved, collect your 6"x6" piece of tooling foil from Ms. Best and transfer your design onto the metal.

 Instructions for Drawing: